-King's Church Centre Norwich (KCCN), known as King's Community Church refer to as King’s hereafter, it is a Church which serves it’s community with a variety of activities.
-The contact for personal data is King’s Community Church.
-King Street, Norwich NR1 1PH.
+King's Church Centre Norwich (KCCN), known as King's Community Church and also as King’s, is a Church which serves the community with a variety of activities.
+The contact for personal data is King’s Community Church, King Street, Norwich, NR1 1PH.
 United Kingdom, or email email@example.com.

 What personal data do we collect?

 We may collect personal data when you visit us, use our website, make an inquiry or communicate with us.

 Information provided when you communicate with us by phone, email, webform or in person, including records of your contact, your email address or other contact information, and other information about the reasons for the communication.